Short-seller Chanos still betting against HP, China

-NEW YORK, Jan 16 (Reuters) - Jim Chanos, a short-seller who gained a measure of fame for anticipating the collapse of Enron, said in an interview with Reuters TV that he is still betting against the shares of Hewlett Packard and also sees problems in the retail sector.
+NEW YORK (Reuters) - Jim Chanos, a short-seller who gained a measure of fame for anticipating the collapse of Enron, said in an interview with Reuters TV that he is still betting against the shares of Hewlett Packard and also sees problems in the retail sector.

 Chanos, president and founder of the roughly $6 billion hedge fund Kynikos Associates, said that HP still suffers from past acquisitions and lack of leadership, while online consumption is stealing profits from major retailers.

-“Hewlett has its own baggage due to previous management’s mistakes, particularly in the acquisition front,” Chanos said in an interview for the Impact Players show on Reuters.com ().
+"Hewlett has its own baggage due to previous management's mistakes, particularly in the acquisition front," Chanos said in an interview for the Impact Players show on Reuters.com (link.reuters.com/dut35t).

 Chanos, who started shorting HP in 2011, said the company has failed to lead in key areas such as mobile technology and cloud computing, and that he is skeptical of its plan to recover by cutting costs.